MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-overview.md

 Your app can be composed of multiple App Service apps of different kinds.
 For example, if your app is composed of a web front end and a REST API back end, you can:

-- Deploy both (front end and API) to a single web app
+- Deploy both (front end and API) to a single web app.
 - Deploy your front-end code to a web app and your back-end code to an API app.

    [![App Service overview with monitoring data](media/azure-stack-app-service-overview/image01.png "App Service overview with monitoring data")](media/azure-stack-app-service-overview/image01.png#lightbox)